mwaskom/Psych252/Week5/Tutorial_lm.md

 ```

+### Model comparison (picking the best model)
 So how do we decide which model is best?

 ```r